 Bella Sterling, MA in Clinical Counseling

 We help ourselves by helping others.
 This simple truth has led me through a tumultuous career change to become a therapist.
-I am grateful every day for the privilege I have now to work with people, hear their stories and share in their struggles.
-Often when we are in the midst of our personal turmoil, we cannot see that there is a steady thread that guides our existence.
-I believe it is my job to be a witness and to help clients see a larger picture beyond difficult experiences.
+I am grateful every day for the privilege.
+I have now to work with people, hear their stories and share in their struggles.
+Therefore, when we are in the midst of our personal turmoil.
+We cannot see that there is a steady thread that guides our existence.
+So, I believe it is my job to be a witness and to help clients see a larger picture beyond difficult experiences.

-In my work I look at how depression, panic attacks, dissociation, insomnia, and anger can be the aftermath of adverse past experiences that have fragmented client’s psyche.
-I focus on developing coping skills, rebuilding a healthy narrative around life events, increasing body awareness and freeing imagination for my clients to vision a positive future.
-I work with dreams, images, somatic experience and feelings that arise in session to help my clients discover their potential and their unique path to wellness.
+In my work as a Clinical Counselor, I look at how depression, panic attacks, dissociation, insomnia, and anger.
+They can be the aftermath of adverse past experiences that have fragmented client’s psyche.
+So, I focus on developing coping skills.
+And also, rebuilding a healthy narrative around life events, increasing body awareness.
+Even freeing imagination for my clients to vision a positive future.
+I also work with dreams, images, somatic experience and feelings.
+That arise in session to help my clients discover their potential and their unique path to wellness.

 Also as a group facilitator I am currently running the DBT group.
 More information here!